chorus96/style-guides/VerilogCodingStyle.kr.md

-If the designer would like to use comments to mark the beginning/end of a particular section for better readability (e.g. in nested for loop blocks), the preferred way is to use a single-line comment with no extra delineators, as shown in the examples below.
+If the designer would like to use comments to mark the beginning/end of a particular section for better readability (e.g. in nested for loop blocks), the preferred way is to use a single-line comment with no extra delineators(구분자), as shown in the examples below.

 &#x1f44d;